June 24

 - 1901:

-- The Giants edge St. Louis, 3 - 2, when Sammy Strang singles home Piano Legs Hickman in the bottom of the 9th.
+- The Giants edge St. Louis, 3 - 2, when Sammy Strang singles home Charlie Hickman in the bottom of the 9th.
 Christy Mathewson allows six hits in beating Willie Sudhoff, though the Cards' pitcher hits a two-run homer, his only major league round tripper.

-- After Cincy loses 8 - 0 in the opener of a twinbill, the Reds' Bill Phillips sets several records in game two as he gives up 19 runs and 22 hits at Philadelphia, losing, 19 - 1.
-He faces a record 55 batters, with 49 official at bats - both records for the 20th century.
+- After Cincy loses 8 - 0 in the opener of a twinbill, the Reds' Bill Phillips sets several records in the second game as he gives up 19 runs and 22 hits at Philadelphia, losing, 19 - 1.
+He faces 55 batters, with 49 official at bats - both records for the 20th century.
 Phils pitcher Doc White has four hits, including an inside-the-park home run.

-- 1905 - Chicago Cubs rookie right-hander Ed Reulbach wins an 18-inning marathon duel with the Cards' Jack Taylor 2 - 1 in St. Louis.
+- Chicago Cubs rookie right-hander Ed Reulbach wins an 18-inning marathon duel with the Cards' Jack Taylor, 2 - 1, in St. Louis.
 First baseman Frank Chance has 27 putouts and two assists for Chicago.

 - At the Polo Grounds, the Giants beat Boston, 2 - 1, in 12 innings, with Christy Mathewson getting the win.
 With two outs in the 12th, Matty hits a fly ball to CF Rip Cannell, who drops the ball.
 Catcher Frank Bowerman, on first base, chugs around with the winning run.
 Irv Young is the unfortunate loser.